Masters Guide: Everything Your Need to Know for Your First Time at Augusta

 Definitely a highlight of the trip for me.

 If you’re not going on Thursday or don’t care about watching them hit, then you’re going to want to ditch your chair.

-Finding the Perfect Place to Put Your Chair
+Where to Put Your Chair at The Masters

 So you went out and bought that chair yesterday, right?